warriorjp/Stream-API/Java-Prep/Spring_Security.md

 **2. JWT Utility to Generate and Validate Both Tokens**

 This utility class creates and validates access and refresh tokens, extracts the username, and checks expiration.
-The expiry values now match the 15 minute access token and 7 day refresh token described above, and a refresh token generator has been added since the original snippet described two tokens but only implemented one.
+The expiry values now match the 15 minute access token and 7 day refresh token described above.

 `JwtUtil.java`